Oyama Masutatsu – 10th Dan

 Kyokushin Karate was founded and developed in Japan by Sosai Matsutatsu Oyama.

-He had committed himself to becoming the most powerful karete-ka in japan and began his legendary 14 months of rigorous mountain training.
-During this time he would train relentlessly, sometimes upto 14 hours per day.
+He had committed himself to becoming the most powerful Karate-ka in Japan and began his legendary 14 months of rigorous mountain training.
+During this time he would train relentlessly, sometimes up to 14 hours per day.

-The following year in 1947 Mas Oyama entered and won the fist Japanese National Martial Arts Championship.
+The following year in 1947 Mas Oyama entered and won the first Japanese National Martial Arts Championship.

 In 1950 Mas Oyama started to display his abilities by fighting bulls.
 In total he fought 52 bulls, 3 he killed instantly and 49 lost at least one horn with a ‘Shuto’ or knife hand strike.
 But it wasn’t all easy, in 1957 at the age of 34 he was nearly killed in Mexico when a bull gored him and he spent several months recovering from his wounds.

 In 1952 he travelled to the USA and began demonstrating his karate on national tv.
 He accepted all challenges from any discipline, resulting in fights with over 270 different people.
-Most of these challengers were defeated with just one punch, which is how he earned the nick name ‘God Hand’.
+Most of these challenges were defeated with just one punch, which is how he earned the nickname ‘God Hand’.